Convincing Drawings Need Hard and Soft Edges

-Keep in mind, however, that hard edges dont require sharp lines, as the drawing of the lightbulb below illustrates.
+Keep in mind, however, that hard edges dont require sharp lines.
 Nature has very few distinct lines.
 A carefully measured relationship between lights and darks can make a more convincing hard edge than a drawn line, no matter what the drawing tool.

 The Soft Edge